 Because your vehicle's front and rear tires perform different jobs, they often wear differently.
-To make sure your tires wear evenly and last longer, rotate them at the mileage shown in the Maintenance Schedule and Record booklet which came with your vehicle.
+To make sure your tires wear evenly and last longer, rotate them as indicated in the following diagram.

 Rotating the tires

 If your vehicle has the optional full-size spare tire, you may rotate the spare tire into the rotation pattern.